kyleaedwards/node-peek/README.md

 * **.gc**: Forces garbage collection.
 * **.hdump**: Forces a heapdump to the /tmp directory.
 * **.hsize**: Outputs the current heap stats in bytes.
+* **.hcsv**: Call once to begin reading intermittent benchmarking data into a CSV file, call again to stop.

 ## Special Thanks to